wojciechsadlik/PIW/README.md

 # Web API programming

-Little vanilla JavaScript projects made for "Programowanie Interfejsów Webowych" (Web API Programming CS course on Wroclaw University of Science and Technology).
+Little vanilla JavaScript projects made for "Programowanie Interfejsów Webowych" (Web APIs Programming CS course on Wroclaw University of Science and Technology).

 ### lab3 - JS and HTML Canvas
 - z1 - simple graphic editor that allows drawing circles and rectangles filled or edges only